Foot Clan: 1990–2007

 In the second film, Tatsu tried to take command.
 He relinquished his claim when the Shredder returned.
 The clan then kidnapped Professor Jordon Perry of TGRI and forced him to use a mutagen so the Foot Clan could create two mutant warriors to fight the turtles.
-This results in a common snapping turtle and a gray wolf taken from the zoo being mutated into Tokka and Rahzar.
-Although these two mutants were a match for the Turtles in physical strength, the Turtles defeated them by de-mutating them back into normal harmless animals during a Vanilla Ice concert.
-Shredder then ingested the mutagen and became Super-Shredder.
-The Shredder himself apparently died shortly after the docks collapsed, while fighting the Turtles.
+This results in a alligator snapping turtle and a gray wolf taken from the zoo being mutated into Tokka and Rahzar.

 In the fourth film, the Foot is now under leadership of Karai, who has taken control after the Shredder's demise.
 They have grown in numbers and skill, and offer their services as mercenaries in the film.
 They are hired by Max Winters to track down and bring in the 13 monsters arriving in New York City.
-Eventually, they later learn of his intention to send the monsters back to their world with a portal, and that his stone generals have betrayed him by substituting Leonardo for the thirteenth monster in order to use the portal to bring in a new army of monsters to take over the Earth.
-It was then the Stone Generals demand that Karai and the Foot Clan serve them, but they refused, as they want to honor their deal with Winters.
-Without hesitation, Karai orders the Foot Clan to help April and Casey find the last monster and lure it into the portal while the Turtles fights the Generals as well as Winters and Splinter warding off new more coming from the portal.
-After the final monster is sent in to the portal along with the Stone Generals, Karai and the Foot Clan peacefully part ways with the Turtles, reminding them of the Shredder's possible return.

 2014 film

 In the 2014 live-action film (which is a reboot of the Teenage Mutant Ninja Turtles film series), the Foot Clan are no longer considered an international ninja cult, but rather a modern American terrorist organization.
 Besides Shredder and Karai, the film also introduced Eric Sacks who is Shredder's student, Dr. O'Neil's former lab partner, and the CEO of Sacks Industries.
 Instead of black unitard-clad masked ninjitsu warriors, they are portrayed as fully armed men that wear black military-like uniforms and often wore kabuki style masks to conceal one's identity.

 In Teenage Mutant Ninja Turtles: Out of the Shadows, the Foot Ninjas make their appearance, under leadership of Baxter Stockman to free Shredder.
 After Krang met with Shredder and told him about the device that would bring the Technodrome to Earth, Shredder and Karai recruited escaped prisoners Rocksteady and Bebop to aid them in obtaining the pieces.